Tad Lincoln’s Myriopticon

 X-ray of doll Nina, revealing cavity inside the head

-“Topsy Turvy Doll” (watercolor) This post–Civil War doll is in my collection.
-The double identity doll—its dress hiding a black persona and flipping over to the white one—originated in the South before the Civil War.
-Likely made by the slave mother, it expresses the complex relationship between master and slave in a topsy-turvy world.
+“Topsy Turvy Doll” (watercolor) This post–Civil War double identity doll—its dress hiding a black persona and flipping over to the white one—originated in the South before the Civil War.
+Likely originated by the slave mother, it expresses the complex relationship between master and slave in a topsy-turvy world.
 It may have been named after the Topsy and Eva characters in Harriet Beecher Stowe’s “Uncle Tom’s Cabin.”
 This painting appears on the diorama, “Malice Toward None”, South Façade.

-Much has been written about Abraham Lincoln’s permissiveness with his sons who ran amok in his Springfield law office and later, in the Executive Mansion.
-Tad even drove his pet goat cart through one of the formal receptions.
-Long before the deaths of their young sons Eddie and Willie, Mary and Abraham suffered trauma from the loss of their parents and siblings.
+Abraham Lincoln was famously permissive with his sons who ran amok in his Springfield law office and later, in the Executive Mansion.
+Long before the deaths of their young sons Eddie and Willie, Mary and Abraham suffered from the loss of their parents and siblings.

 Mary was six years old when her mother died in childbirth.
-Her father, Robert Todd, overwhelmed by the care of six young children, remarried.
+Her father, Robert Todd, overwhelmed by the care of six children, remarried.
 His wife was constantly either pregnant or nursing as nine more children were added to the brood.
 The mostly unsupervised children taunted their surrogate mother, the slave “Mammy Sally”.
-To discipline them, Sally would resort to the African tradition of the “Jaybird”, the snitch who gave black marks to the devil.
+Sally would discipline them with the African tradition of the “Jaybird”, the snitch who gave black marks to the devil.

 Abraham was nine when his mother died.
 His father, Thomas Lincoln soon married Sarah.
 Although illiterate, she recognized and nurtured the genius of Abraham.
 They formed a strong and loving bond, with Sarah saying, “His mind and mine, what little I had, seemed to run together, move in the same direction.”